pcingola/SnpEff/src/docs/examples.md

 **Notes:**

 * SnpEff & SnpSift annotation software used in this protocol are under very active development and some command line option may change in the future.
 * The standard installation is to add the package in the "$HOME/snpEff" directory (where $HOME is your home directory).
-To install SnpEff elsewhere, update the "data_dir" parameter in your "snpEff.config" file, as described in the SnpEff documentation.
+To install SnpEff elsewhere, update the "data.dir" parameter in your "snpEff.config" file, as described in the SnpEff documentation.

 Once SnpEff is installed, we will enter the following commands to download the pre-built human database (GRCh37.75) that will be used to annotate our data.
 ```